 Often, effectively treating breast cancer requires the removal of cancerous tissue from the breast (lumpectomy), or in some cases removal of the breast in its entirety (mastectomy).
 Though these procedures can be lifesaving, they may also leave women without their natural, curvy figure.
-SuperGroup, PLLC provides breast reconstruction surgeries in the Denton, Plano, and Fort Worth areas, allowing women who have undergone cancer treatments to restore their breasts and regain their confidence.
+SuperGroup, PLLC provides breast reconstruction surgeries in the Denton, Plano, and Fort Worth areas, allowing women in Texas who have undergone cancer treatments to restore their breasts and regain their confidence.

 Who Is Eligible for Partial Breast Reconstruction?

 Anyone who has undergone a mastectomy or lumpectomy may be a good candidate for breast reconstruction surgery.